-ID ITEM DESCRIPTION D16 Dataset name and reference Wunderground stations Dataset size Kbytes for one year for one station Dataset description Personal weather stations data (2 m temperature, 10 m wind, 2 m relative humidity, surface pressure, rainfall intensity and rainfall depth) at hourly temporal resolution Standards, format and metadata Ascii format Archiving and preservation (in- cluding storage and backup) During the project: input for the selected periods will be stored for the duration of the EVEREST project, with a focus on parameters used for model data assimilation.
-After the project: data will be stored on the CIMA storage system.
+ID ITEM DESCRIPTION \checkmark D16 Dataset name and reference Wunderground stations Dataset size Kbytes for one year for one station Dataset description Personal weather stations data (2 m temperature, 10 m ring m relative humidity, surface pressure, rainfall intensity and rain depth) at hourly temporal resolution Standards, format and metadata Archiving and preservation (in- cluding storage and backup) Ascii format During the project: input for the selected periods will be stored the duration of the EVEREST project, with a focus on paramet used for model data assimilation.
+After the project: data will be stored on the CIMA storage syste ters

-Table 13 - Air quality use case - dataset Weather Underground stations
+Table 13 - Air quality use case - dataset Weather Underground ations

-ID ITEM DESCRIPTION D17 Dataset name and reference Local weather observation from industrial site Dataset size Kbytes for one year Dataset description Weather parameters data (2m temperature, 10 m wind,) at hourly temporal resolution measured at local site of each indus- trial site Standards, format and metadata Binary format Archiving and preservation (in- During the project: input for the selected periods will be stored for cluding storage and backup) the duration of the EVEREST project, with a focus on parameters used for machine learning aggregation.

-Table 14 - Air quality use case - dataset local weather observation from industrial site

-ID ITEM DESCRIPTION D18 Dataset name and reference Emission data from industrial site Dataset size Kbytes for one year Dataset description Emission parameters data (pollutants concentrations at emis- sion, emission temperature, velocity of release,) at hourly temporal resolution measured for the different sources of each industrial site Standards, format and metadata Ascii format Archiving and preservation (in- During the project: input for the selected periods will be stored for cluding storage and backup) the duration of the EVEREST project, with a focus on parameters used for air-quality model forecast

-Table 15 - Air quality use case - Emission data from industrial site
+ID ITEM D17 Dataset name and reference Local weather observation from industrial site Dataset size Kbytes for one yea Dataset description Weather parameters data (2m temperature, 10 m wind,) at hourly temperal resolution measured at local site of each indus- trial site Standards, format and metadata Binary format Archiving and preservation (in- During the project: input for the selected periods will be stored for cluding storage and backup) the duration of the EVEREST project, with a focus on parameters used for machine learning aggregation.
+Table 14 - Air quein use e case - dataset local weather observation from industrial site X ID ITEM 🔨 🤇 DESCRIPTION D18 Dataset name and reference Emission data from industrial site Dataset size Kbytes for one year Dataset description Emission parameters data (pollutants concentrations at emis- sion, emission temperature, velocity of release,) at hourly temporal resolution measured for the different sources of each industrial site Standards, format and metadata Ascii format Archiving and preservation (in- During the project: input for the selected periods will be stored for used for air-quality model forecast Table 15 - Air quality use case - Emission data from industrial site